HOW TO RENT GUIDE

 Some landlords offer Zero deposit which is an FCA regulated, insurance backed guarantee.
 It gives landlords the same protection as a six week deposit and involves a non-refundable payment of one weeks rent from tenants.
 Any disputes are resolved by the TDS (Tenant Deposit Scheme), so you get a fair and impartial decision.
 Zero deposit guarantees to pay you within two working days of that decision.

-A payment of £240 inc VAT is required to show your commitment, remove the property from the market and for us to proceed with references.
+As of 1st June 2019, application fees are no longer payable.
+A holding deposit may be required to remove the property from the market and for us to proceed with references.
 The payment is non-refundable should your application be unsuccessful or withdrawn.
 ALL persons aged eighteen or over will need to complete the reservation form and will be named in the tenancy.

 If you fail references, you are not entitled to a refund as we have already carried out the work.
 If you require a guarantor, there is a £120 fee per person for this.
 Failing a guarantor, you will be required to pay the rent upfront for the duration of your tenancy.